vanessaheh/THEAssessmentTask3/project_documentation.md

 Postconditions:

 ### Phase 2: Reasearching and Planning
-**Chosen issue: Gosford high students are at risk of future gambling due to lootbox games**
+**Chosen issue: Gosford High students are at risk of future gambling habits due to lootbox games**

 > **Research your chosen issue**